me5763/lab-fs19/pages/project-3.md

 #### Apply a pressure load of magnitude 600 psi normal to the face shown

-#### For each of the four cases, obtain the deflection and Von-Mises stress
+#### For each of the four cases, obtain the (nodal) deflection and (elemental) Von-Mises stress

+## Drafting

+Recreate the drawing above through the drafting application in NX.

 ## What to submit?

-A written report containing the following for the four cases.
+Part file, drawing of the part similar to the one shown above, and a written report containing the four cases below.
+The reports do not need to be formal and should be as concise as possible.
+At the beginning of your document, please tabulate the results of the four cases including the maximum deflections and Von-Mises stresses.

 - Meshed solid
 - Magnitude of deflection contour